ddnexus/pagy/docs/how-to.md

 !!!warning Rescue from `Pagy::RangeError` first

-All Pagy exceptions are subclasses of `ArgumentError`, so if you need to `rescue_from ArgumentError, ...` along with `rescue_from Pagy::RangeError, ...` then the `Pagy::RangeError` line should go BEFORE the `ArgumentError` line or it will never get rescued.
+All Pagy exceptions are subclasses of `ArgumentError`, so if you need to `rescue_from ArgumentError, ...` along with `rescue_from Pagy::RangeError, ...` then the `Pagy::RangeError` line should go BEFORE the `ArgumentError` line, or it will never get rescued.

 !!!